irishdevops/irishdevops/README.md

 This git account is where I post some of my research projects and college learnings.
 Hope you enjoy and use wisely 🧙‍♂️!

 - 🔭 **Machine Learning and Geospatial Data Science: https://github.com/irishdevops/Satellites_Land_Coverage_MLOPS_training/tree/main** <br>
-     Here I have some data mining algorithms and computer vision MLOps set ups I use to do research.
-Feel free to ask about them and/or use them!
+     Data mining algorithms and computer vision MLOps set ups.

 - 🏫 **Artificial Intelligence master projects: https://github.com/irishdevops/master_VIU_AI** <br>
-     This is a collection of portfolios developed during my masters in Artificial Intelligence at VIU.
+     This is a collection of portfolios developed during my masters in Artificial Intelligence.

-I also love to get to chat people working on similar projects or exploring new areas of knowledge!
+I also love to chat with enthisastic people working on similar projects or exploring new areas of knowledge!

 - 🛜 Connect with me via **https://www.linkedin.com/in/g25d34i/**